NewtoIBM/Transaction_Fraud_Detection/README.md

-# Portfolio
+# Fraudulant Transaction Detection
-Capstone projects from Springboard.
-Second project is Classification problem: "Detecting Credit Card Fraudulent Transactions".
-Data Wrangling,Exploratory Data Analysis,Statistical Analysis, Training a Machine Learning model.
+● Data Wrangling, Exploratory Data Analysis, Statistical Analysis, Machine learning, Neural Networks, Python.
+● Created and trained a Machine Learning model that can accurately detect fraud transactions.
+● Developed a model that was able to detect 411 fraud transactions from 492 using Support Vector Machine